 "Oh, she's not your mother?"

-"You'd think they could at least put a little effort into repairing the tracks properly .
-The war's been over for years," he snorted, having barely gotten a third of his papers re-organized – the rest just thrown about the private cabin.
+Cursing, Edward scrambled to pick up the papers he'd dropped on the floor; the bumps on this train were becoming more troublesome and grossly annoying, "You'd think they could at least put a little effort into repairing the tracks properly .
+The war's been over for years," he snorted, having barely gotten a third of his papers re-organized – the rest remained thrown about the private cabin.

 The woman's expression was empty as she gave an answer, "The world keeps changing.
 I think Czechoslovakia is the division to the north, not the south.
 I'm Swiss, Sir, I haven't had much of a chance to keep up."

-The train hit another mangled section of track and he jiggled around the floor, smacking his chin against the seat.
+The train hit another mangled section of track and he bounced on the floor, smacking his head against the seat.
 Edward snapped his eyes back open.
-Brushing his bangs from his face, Ed looked at the papers tossed about carelessly on the floor, again, "Damn it!"
-He briskly swept up his papers and began stuffing them into envelopes, "Why I can't ever get anything done on these damned trains," his eyes shot across the floor, "Can't loose that," he grabbed his Vienna transfer information tucked it into his chest pocket, "Last thing I need to do is get lost in Austria."
+Brushing his bangs from his face, he looked at the papers tossed about carelessly on the floor.

+"Damn it," he briskly swept everything up and began stuffing them into envelopes, "I can't ever get anything done on these damned trains."
+An item among the mess, much smaller than his regular papers, slipped out of an envelope and his wide eyes watched it shoot across the floor, "shit, can't lose that," he slapped his hand down on top of his Vienna transfer ticket and tucked it into his breast pocket, "Last thing I need to do is get lost in Austria."

-"Nothing," Al replied, mimicking her disinterest.
+"Nothing," Al replied, clearly mimicking her disinterest.

 "I told you, you should have gone-"